vs49688/accords-mirrorrer/README.md

 * Please be a good netizen and set `--parallelism` to a reasonable value to avoid overloading the server.
 * The process may be interrupted and resumed once the index refresh is completed.
 * If you already have the index, consider specifying `--dont-refresh` to avoid re-downloading it.
+* On UNIX-like systems, sending `SIGUSR1` will cause it to checkpoint the current state.
+* I've only tested this on Linux.
+Windows binaries are provided for convenience only.

 ### CLI Usage
 ```